Motorola Fone F3: Variants

 The Motorola Motofone came in two two-band variants: The F3 900/1800 MHz GSM for Europe and much of the rest of the world except the Americas; and the F3 u2 850/1900 MHz GSM for North America and a limited number of Central and South American countries.
 See GSM frequency bands for specific country coverage.

 Both variants came in four different front cover colors: black, blue, red and a silverish grey.

 According to its very low price (starting from 20 to €30 /$) the F3/F3c was mainly sold with prepaid (pay-as-you-go) SIM cards and it seems that the sellers often (but not always) implemented a SIM-lock.
 However, for slightly more (starting at ca. €30) it could also be bought without SIM-lock or card, giving full freedom to choose any provider.

 In Brazil, this phone (without SIM-lock) was sold for R$99.00 as of February 2008 (approx. USD 57.00).
 The SIM-locked version could be purchased for R$29.00 (in telephone carrier stores).
 The F3 was at the time Brazil's cheapest cellphone.

 In Hungary it could be purchased in Dec/2007 for a total of HUF 2000 (approx. USD 11.58 (~€7.87) at that time), with the price already including a prepaid card from T-Mobile with a balance of HUF 600 (approx. USD 3.46 (~€2.35) at that time).
 Prices for mobile-phones in Hungary usually are higher than in other industrial nations.

 In the UK, this phone was being sold by Home Bargains (as of 29/04/2008) and £-Stretcher (as of 07/06/2008) with a Virgin Mobile SIM (T-Mobile network) for £7.99 (££6.99 -Stretcher).
 The phones do not seem to have any sort of SIM network lock and have been successfully used with Orange, Vodafone and O2.

 In Canada and the United States, this phone was not available through Motorola's normal retail channels.
 Where available, the North American version was normally sold unlocked, with no SIM card.

-In Mexico, this phone was available virtually everywhere, from specialized stores to simple supermarkets, it sold both refurbished and new, for a very low price; this phone was for a time the cheapest in Mexico's Market.
-It was only offered in Prepaid form and most of the time with SIM Lock.
+In Mexico, this phone was only offered in Prepaid form and most of the time with SIM Lock.

 Although this phone was being manufactured largely in India, it had (in mid-2008) become completely unavailable in major metropolitan areas such as Chennai or Madras.
 This indicated that Motorola was in fact actively phasing out the model in India due to poor sales, perhaps because of the popularity of text messaging in India, which is arguably oversimplified on the F3, anticipating its discontinuation in other countries by 2009.